hashicorp/terraform-website/content/source/docs/enterprise/before-installing/rhel-requirements.html.md

 # RHEL Requirements for Terraform Enterprise

-When installing Terraform Enterprise on RedHat Enterprise Linux (RHEL), ensure your OS and Docker configuration meat the following requirements:
+When installing Terraform Enterprise on RedHat Enterprise Linux (RHEL), ensure your OS and Docker configuration meet the following requirements:

 ## Install Requirements